Canaan Hymns

+As of July 2017, there are 1,810 Canaan hymns.

 Use

 The songs are extremely popular all over China.
 They are used by many Protestant Chinese churches, both in the People's Republic of China and in Taiwan and have been published in both countries.
 Overseas Chinese communities use them as well.

 Canaan hymns are one of the most successful underground Christian publication in China.
 They are predominantly used in the Chinese house churches, where they are considered its "official hymnal".
 They also see use in the government-sanctioned Three-Self Patriotic Movement churches.
 Through its official channels, the Three-Self Patriotic Movement has criticized the hymns.
 A 1999 issue of its Tian Feng magazine scrutinized the hymn 195, "Lord, Have Mercy on China, Hold Back Your Anger", in particular for questioning the Movement's view of Christianity in service of Chinese socialism.
 The government has targeted publishers and distributors of the hymnal.

 Neither Lü nor anyone in her family has any formal musical training.
 She does not know how to write either Western or Chinese musical notation.
 Initially, her hymns spread mainly orally, but they have since begun to be transcribed by others.
 Orchestral adaptations of the hymns have made Lü famous overseas as well.
 Her life story and the hymns are inseparable in publicity, reflecting a holiness theology on part of the movement.
 Described as "profoundly modest" despite her fame in China, Lü spends much time traveling around the country.
 Her music is publicized by Chinese American backers in particular.

 The 2012 Chinese film Back to 1942 featured the Canaan hymn "The River of Life" as its theme song.
 The hymn "I Love My Home" has also appeared on China Central Television, sung by a Christian family, despite the channel's reputation as propaganda of the officially atheist state.

 Many Chinese regard the Canaan hymns a gift from God.
 Chinese Christians have attributed miraculous healings to those singing the hymns.